Query with Quack

 Start the server

 docker run --rm --name duckdb-otlp \ --env-file .env \ -p 4318:4318 \ -p 9494:9494 \ -v "$(pwd)/data:/data" \ ghcr.io/smithclay/duckdb-otlp:latestThe container initializes DuckLake, starts the OTLP/HTTP ingest server, and starts Quack in the same DuckDB process.
-The server names the catalog lake, so telemetry lands in tables such as lake.main.otlp_logs and lake.main.otlp_traces.
+The server names the catalog lake and makes it the default catalog Quack exposes, so attached clients reach the signal tables (otlp_logs, otlp_traces, …) directly instead of through a fully qualified lake.main.* name.

 Leave the container running while clients send OTLP/HTTP requests and local DuckDB clients query through Quack.